jordansnow89/Front-end-Developer-Interview-Questions/README.md

 * What are some of the "gotchas" for writing efficient CSS?
 Keeping dry!
 * What are the advantages/disadvantages of using CSS preprocessors?
 * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.
 * Describe pseudo-elements and discuss what they are used for.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?

+Border box will include padding and border in the width and height of an element.

-* List as many values for the display property that you can remember.
+* List as many values for the display property that you can remember. block, inline-block, flex, inline-flex, inline, table, grid, none

 * What's the difference between inline and inline-block?
+You can add height and width to inline-block;

 * What's the difference between a relative, fixed, absolute and statically positioned element?
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
-I have used Bootstrap, Tiny and MDBootstrap.
+I have used Bootstrap, Tiny, Propeller and MDBootstrap.

 * Have you played around with the new CSS Flexbox or Grid specs?